 “Microverse gives you an edge.
 A real edge.
 And you can see that.
 You get so many tools and then you don't realize how many tools you acquire in the program.
 But then they come in really handy and I see people making big progress after Microverse.” - Carlos Rafael Anriquez

-Microverse students work incredibly hard to become professional software developers and we’re so proud of all our students and the work they put in.
+Microverse students work incredibly hard to become professional web developers.
 From making sacrifices to be able to support themselves throughout the program, to spending thousands of hours learning, they’re committed to improving their lives.
 Our alumni have landed jobs around the world, earning more than what they made before — without paying Microverse anything until they’re employed.

 After graduating as an Electronics Engineer, Carlos landed a job in the telecoms industry.
 He worked his way up from an intern, to becoming part of the corporate team.
 His job soon took him overseas, to the UK and Germany for 8 years, managing a team abroad before he ultimately decided to step back from the company and move home to Argentina for his family.